 In This Article

-According to Daphne Studio's lead esthetician, Gunna Covert, toners "exfoliate, help balance the pH level of skin, and even help other skincare products penetrate deeper into skin," says Covert.
-"To maximize benefits, be sure to look for a toner that is right for your skin type."
+- Improves efficacy of other products: According to Daphne Studio's lead esthetician, Gunna Covert, toners "exfoliate, help balance the pH level of skin, and even help other skincare products penetrate deeper into skin."

 For oily skin, opt for a toner that offers antibacterial and exfoliating properties to help absorb excess oil, remove dead skin cells, and prevent future breakouts.